rainssong/RainsAsLib/readme.txt

 ﻿rain's as3 lib!
 ===============

-Contains my as3 collection and my own lib (me.rainssong.*)
+Contains my as3 collection and my own lib (me.rainssong.* , me.rainui.*)

 me.rainssong.*:

 powerTrace.as		//You will love it

+---air					//sqlite

----application
+---application		//to manager your app
-ApplicationBase.as	//MutiLayerSprite

----controls
+---controls			//some easy-use components(bling symbol)

-LowLightBtn.as:		//iOS style btn
-ZoomBtn.as：		//Auto zoom btn
+---date					//ChineseCalendar

 ---display
 SmartSprite.as:					//instead of sprite BitmapDataCore.as:			//Opration Bmd DisplayObjectTransfer.as	//Get display instant by url|ClassName|Class
-LCDRender.as			//Get LCD View From DisplayObject MouseRotatableSprite.as		//Rotate when drag RestoreLocationSprite.as	//AutoRestoreLocation Scale9BitmapSprite.as
+LCDRender.as					//Get LCD View From DisplayObject MouseRotatableSprite.as	//Rotate when drag RestoreLocationSprite.as	//AutoRestoreLocation Scale9BitmapSprite.as		//
+CycleBitmap.as					//Scrollable
 ToolTip.as
-CycleBitmap.as			//Scrollable

 ---events
-ApplicationEvent.as		//Login/Logout Init/Exit
-MouseInteractiveEvent.as	//with SwipeGesture
-QuestEvent.as			//with QuestModel

 ---manager
 EventBus.as						//Global EventDispatcher
 KeyboardManager.as:		//Manage Keyboard event MouseManager.as				//
 SingletonManager.as:		//Get singleton of any class SystemManager.as			//Get system information

----math
+---math								//operation all data
-ArrayCore.as:			//Opition Array/Vector
-BitmapHitTestPlus.as
-HitTest.as
-MathCore.as:			//More math function

 ---media
 RainStageWebView.as		//add webview to DisplayObject